webdriverio/webdriverio/docs/guide/testrunner/frameworks.md

 });
 ```

+Make sure to checkout the [transfer promises](/guide/usage/transferpromises.html) section to enable multiple
-If you want to define specific Mocha settings you can do that by adding `mochaOpts` to your configuration
+consecutive assertions.
+If you want to define specific Mocha settings you can do that by adding `mochaOpts`
+to your configuration file.

-file.
-There are three different approaches how to deal with asynchronicity in your it blocks:
+There are three different approaches how to deal with asynchronicity in your `it` blocks:

 ###### The Good Old Callback Way